openrport/openrport/README.md

     ]
 ```

 The rport client is not limited to establish tunnels only to the system it runs on.
-You can use it as a jump host to create tunnels to foreign systems to.
+You can use it as a jump host to create tunnels to foreign systems too.

 ```
 CLIENTID=2ba9174e-640e-4694-ad35-34a2d6f3986b